BrookaBrooke/movie-mixer/journals/michel_menin.md

 # 2023-01-18

 Worked with Jesse and Jalen (Jesse driver, Jalen & I nav) to get the list of movies to be draggable to reorder the list of movies in a favorite list (movie-group).
 Functional to the point where you can reorder the list on the front end.
 Back end had already been set up for this feature.s

+# 2023-01-20

+Finished editing feature for movie items in Favorite list.
+Edit mode will allow you to make changes (reorder and delete) but will not execute any changes to the database until confirmation, a cancel button will revert the changes and reload the data.

+Fixed a serious bug in the Favorites list view because the movie_id from the movie database was used instead of the movie_item_id so it would not update or delete correctly.